melliottgithub/HT-static/README.md

 > Full stack MERN contact manager with React hooks, context & JWT authentication.

 This is the full app.
-The API can be found [here](https://github.com/melliottgithub/HT-contactAPI) with documented endpoints
+The API can be found [here](https://github.com/melliottgithub/HT-contactAPI) .

 Demo : [here](http://18.217.17.250)